arbor-sim/arbor/doc/cpp_simulation.rst

     * An :cpp:class:`arb::recipe` that describes the cells and connections in the model.
-    * An :cpp:class:`arb::hw::node_info` type that describes the hardware resources on which the model will be run.
+    * An :cpp:class:`arb::hw::node_info` that describes the CPU and GPU hardware resources on which the model will be run.
+    * An :cpp:class:`arb::distributed_context` that describes the distributed system on which the model will run.

-The workflow to build a simulation is to first generate a :cpp:class:`arb::domain_decomposition` that describes the distribution of the model over the hardware, then build the simulation.
+The workflow to build a simulation is to first generate a :cpp:class:`arb::domain_decomposition` that describes the distribution of the model over the local and distributed hardware resources (see :ref:`cppdomdec` and :ref:`cppdistcontext`), then build the simulation.

 .. container:: example-code